Tuition fees and instrument lending

 Musical studies require that each student purchases their own instrument.
 However, for the first study year, it is possible to loan an instrument from the music institute.
 If certain financial conditions are met, it may also be possible to loan certain instruments for multiple years.

-Depending on the instrument, loan fees range from 60 € to 200 €.
-The most common fee is approx. 70 €.
-Loan fees are paid and collected per school year.
+Depending on the instrument, loan fees range from 73 € to 200 €.
+Loan fees are paid and collected in october each school year.

 Vuokrattavia soittimia ovat: